CarlosBalladares/mrswatsonbuild/README.md

 ## Why is it necessary
 While the original project has binaries, they don't work as expected.
 And it is best to build binaries for your plattform.
-Making this Dockerfile took me 3 days of reading error logs and now it will take you copy+paste.
+Making this Dockerfile took me a few days of reading error logs and it will take you 1 copy+paste.
 Consider leaving a star if this is useful.